We may not like who we are about to become

 Blindness by José Saramago.
-The Portuguese author – another Nobel Prize winner – set his 1995 novel in an unnamed city where almost everyone suddenly loses their sight.
 A doctor and his wife gather around them a small group of people who help each other survive in anarchic conditions, until the plague vanishes as quickly as it arrived.

 The Diary of Samuel Pepys.
-Pepys was a 17th-century naval administrator whose diary is the most famous one in the English language.
-As a senior government official, he had access to key figures of the day, including King Charles II, and he left an invaluable record of seismic events in the nation’s history, including the restoration of the monarchy, the plague that devastated the country in 1665 and the Great Fire of London in the following year.
+He left an invaluable record of seismic events in the UK’s history, including the Restoration of the monarchy, the plague which devastated the country in 1665, and the Great Fire of London in following year.

 Journal of a Plague Year by Daniel Defoe.
-Best known as the author of Robinson Crusoe, Defoe wrote about the same plague as Pepys, but 57 years later, apparently drawing on a his uncle’s diary.
-He discusses the efforts to stop the plague from spreading, including parts of the country self-quarantining, and the superstitious response to the illness by many people as well as the villainy of quack doctors.
+He discusses the efforts to stop the plague spreading, including parts of the country self-quarantining, and the superstitious response to it by many people, as well as the villainy of quack doctors.

 Pale Horse, Pale Rider by Katherine Anne Porter.
-Born in 1890, the American novelist and short-story writer suffered ill-health as a young woman, and almost died in the Spanish Flu epidemic of 1918.
-She drew on her experience in writing this tragic love story.
+She drew on her experience of Spanish flu in writing this tragic love story.

 The Last Man by Mary Shelley.
-Published in 1826 by the author of Frankenstein, this apocalyptic novel is set in 2100, when a plague sweeps across Europe and America.
 At the end, just one man is left alive, with a sheepdog as his only companion.

 What do these classics teach us?